Irdis/NoogleNvim/README.md

 # NoogleNvim

 A Neovim plugin that lets you quickly search and explore types and methods in .NET libraries.
-It is used as a replacement for .NET LSPs.
+Noogle scans `bin` folder with [ILSpy](https://github.com/icsharpcode/ILSpy) and outputs methods and properties signatures of matching classes.

 ## Installation